 Humanitas360 Institute is a US-based non profit organization and is tax-exempt under section 501(c)(3) of the Internal Revenue Code.

 Our mission is to advance research, promote knowledge, and engage citizens to achieve sustainable improvement of living standards in Latin America.

-Our vision is to build a network of partners working for citizen empowerment in Latin America, focused on developing compelling solutions and strengthening governance to achieve significant social transformation within one generation.
+Build a network of partners that works for citizen empowerment in Latin America, focusing on the development of solutions and strengthening governance to reach significant social transformation within one generation.